katylak/cvad/getting-help.md

 # Getting help and support
 {: #gettinghelp}

 If you have problems or questions when using {{site.data.keyword.cvad_short}}, you can contact Citrix support.
 See [Contact support](https://www.citrix.com/support/open-a-support-case/){: external}.
-For more information about Citrix support, see this Citrix article on [How to Contact Support - Software Customers](https://support.citrix.com/article/CTX200021){: external}.

 If you have problems or questions when using the underlying {{site.data.keyword.cloud_notm}} infrastructure, you can get help by searching for information or by asking questions through one of the forums.
 You can also create a case in the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
 {:shortdesc}